sudhansu1974/aiap-content-scraper/README.md

 # Content Scraper

 A modern web application for extracting and analyzing content from any website.
-Built with Next.js 14+, Supabase, Shadcn UI, TailwindCSS, TypeScript, and Firecrawl.dev.
+Built with Next.js 14+, Supabase, Shadcn UI, TailwindCSS, TypeScript, and Firecrawl API.

 ## Features